Qt-Material

 from qt_material import apply_stylesheet

-# create the application and the main window
+# Create application instance and main window

 app = QtWidgets.QApplication(sys.argv)